-• • • WTCC 1.3.6 Commissioning
+WTCC 1.3.6 Commissioning

-New buildings will have commissioning agents working directly for the College through the design process.
-Refer to commissioning guidelines listed in the State Construction Manual, LEED, and SB668, as noted earlier in this document.
+New buildings will have commissioning agents working directly for the College from design through project closeout.
+Refer to commissioning guidelines listed in the State Construction Manual, LEED and/or Green Globes, and SB668, as noted earlier in this document.